aptos-foundation/AIPs/aips/passkeys.md

 ### Terminology

 - [**OIDB account**](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md): An OpenID blockchain (OIDB) account whose security and liveness is backed by an OIDC account (e.g., a Google account) rather than a secret key.
 - [**Relying party**](https://www.w3.org/TR/webauthn-3/#relying-party): The website, application, or service that the user is trying to access, which is responsible for verifying a signature from the user's passkey to ensure that the user is who they claim to be.
+For simplicity, we can say that a "relying party" is synonymous with a **wallet** in this context since both are responsible for managing the user's access to a private key.
 - [**WebAuthn Authenticator**](https://www.w3.org/TR/webauthn-3/#authenticator): A cryptographic entity, existing in hardware or software, that can register a user with a given relying party and later assert possession of the registered public key credential, and optionally verify the user to the relying party.